-The Council is committed to adhering to the Health and Safety at Work Act 1974 and other related UK and European requirements to ensure that employees, partners, Council members, Committee members and external visitors to the HPC's work premises enjoy the benefits of a safe working environment.
-The Council approved an updated health and safety policy during the year.
+The Council is committed to adhering to the Health and Safety at Work Act 1974 and other related UK and European requirements to ensure that employees, Partners, Council members, Committee members and external visitors to HPC work premises enjoy the benefits of a safe working environment.
+The Council approved an updated Health and Safety policy during the year.

-Audit information
+Audit Information